praekeltfoundation/seaworthy/docs/faq.rst

 Frequently asked questions
 ==========================

+What about TestContainers?
+""""""""""""""""""""""""""
+Seaworthy's goals have some overlap with `TestContainers`_, but our current primary use case is testing the behaviour of Docker images, rather than providing a way to use Docker containers to test other software.
+Also, Seaworthy is written in Python rather than Java.

 What are the similarities between Seaworthy and docker-compose?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Seaworthy does try to reuse some of the default behaviour that docker-compose